-COURSE DESCRIPTIONS (ACCT) ACCT 203.
+COURSE DESCRIPTIONS (ACCT) 203.
 PRINCIPLES OF ACCOUNTING4 An introductory course intended to familiarize the student with the fundamental principles and methods of accounting primarily concerned with financial data gathering and presentation in the form of general-purpose external financial statements.
 Additional topics will include management's use of accounting data for planning, control and decision-making.
 Topics covered include recording business transactions, measuring income, accounting for assets and liabilities, analyzing information that is useful in making sound decisions and preparing annual financial statements.
 Fall.
-ACCT 204 COST ACCOUNTING4 Prerequisite: ACCT 203.
+204. COST ACCOUNTING......4 Prerequisite: ACCT 203.
 The purpose of the course includes the objectives and procedures of cost accounting for manufacturing, retail, service and not-for-profit entities.
 Topics covered include content and interpretation of the income statement and balance sheet, budgetary planning and control, internal reports for management, job order and process cost systems, cost-volume-profit relationships, standard costing and variance analysis, direct costing and relevant costs.
-Spring.
 Prerequisite: ACCT 204.
 An intensive study of financial accounting theory and practice, leading to the preparation of financial statements in accordance with Generally Accepted Accounting Principles.
 The course emphasizes the conceptual framework of accounting, spreadsheet applications for presentation of data analysis, and ethical considerations in reporting under current rules and regulations.
 ACCT 305, Fall; ACCT 306, Spring.
-ACCT 311.
-INCOME TAX ACCOUNTING I.......4 The study of the structure, principles, and procedures of the Federal Income Tax Code.
+311. INCOME TAX ACCOUNTING I4 The study of the structure, principles, and procedures of the Federal Income Tax Code.
 Projects include preparation of individual tax returns using current software and tax case research using web-based sources.
 Fall.
-ACCT 312.
-INCOME TAX ACCOUNTING II.......4 Prerequisite: ACCT 311.
+312. INCOME TAX ACCOUNTING II4 Prerequisite: ACCT 311.
 A continuation of the study of the Federal Income Tax Code as it applies to corporations, partnerships, estates and trusts.
 Additional topics include gift taxation, international tax law, and tax planning for complex individuals.
-Spring in alternate years.
-ACCT 340S.
-ISSUES IN INTERNATIONAL ACCOUNTING4 International accounting introduces and examines accounting issues unique to multinational enterprises and international business activity.
+Spring in odd-numbered years.
+340S.
+ISSUES IN INTERNATIONAL ACCOUNTING......4 International accounting introduces and examines accounting issues unique to multinational enterprises and international business activity.
 Specific course topics include International Financial Reporting Standards (IFRS); auditing the global firm; financial reporting outside the USA; international financial disclosure issues such as segmental, social, and environmental; accounting harmonization; ethics; taxation; foreign exchange; and cultural issues.
+Spring in even-numbered years.
 Prerequisite: Consent of instructor.
 A detailed study of an area of accounting not normally covered in regular accounting courses.
-ACCT 400.
-INTERNSHIP IN ACCOUNTANCY......4
+400. INTERNSHIP IN ACCOUNTANCY4 Corequisite: TREK 250.

-Corequisite: CA 250.
 Restricted to accounting majors.
 Designed to provide an opportunity for students to expand their theoretical knowledge and practical application of accounting constructs.
 A written and/or oral report on the internship is required.
 This course satisfies Career component of Trek.
 May be repeated once for credit.
+407. ADVANCED ACCOUNTING......4 Prerequisite: ACCT 306.
+Accounting principles and procedures relating to specialized topics, including bankruptcy, partnerships, estates and trusts, consolidated entities, and foreign currency reporting.
+On Demand.
+409. AUDITING4 A study of auditing theory and procedures and the auditor's responsibility concerning the examination and reporting of financial statements for publicly traded entities.
+The role of the auditor and his/her contribution in the financial reporting process is emphasized as well as the areas of internal control, evidence of transactions, basic sampling and reconciliation techniques, the accountant's legal responsibility in reporting, reporting standards, and the role of the internal auditor.
+Fall.
+421. GOVERNMENTAL AND NOT-FOR-PROFIT ACCOUNTING4